 I am a fully qualified Person-Centred Counsellor providing Face-to-Face and Online Counselling for Adults and Young People aged 18 and over.

-I aim to offer you a safe, confidential and non-judgemental space to explore and work through any issues you are going through at a pace suited to you and your needs.
+With a gentle approach, I aim to offer you a safe, confidential and non-judgemental space to explore and work through any issues you are going through at a pace suited to you and your needs.

 How can counselling help?

 It can be a really big step to reach out for help but a very worthwhile one.
 Whatever difficulties and struggles you are facing, it can really help to talk to a trained and caring professional in complete confidence.

 Feeling someone has really heard you and understood how things are for you is a hugely validating experience.
 Your counsellor will help you to explore and unpick any issues you choose to bring to counselling with care and insight.
 They may help you to look a little deeper at what’s going on for you and perhaps offer another perspective which you had not thought about.

 Really exploring your issues in this way within a safe and trusting relationship can bring about a greater understanding of your situation and help you to see a way forward.
 It can increase your self-awareness whereby you get to know yourself better.
 It can help you to feel more in control of your life, increase your inner strength and ability to cope.

 I decided to train in Person Centred Counselling as I believe it suits my personality well and feels like a good fit for me.
 This means that counselling sessions are generally client led so I work at your pace with what you want to bring to sessions.
 I do not come up with answers for you but I will gently guide you towards a better understanding and acceptance of yourself, and where you are at in your life right now.
 I fully believe you have the answers within you for what’s right for you, and that being able to explore your issues in a safe and trusting environment can bring about new insights, change and growth.